 ON THIS PAGE: You will find information about how many women are diagnosed with vulvar cancer each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-This year, an estimated 4,700 women in the United States will be diagnosed with vulvar cancer.
+This year, an estimated 5,950 women in the United States will be diagnosed with vulvar cancer.
 Its incidence is increasing in young women because of its association with the human papillomavirus (HPV).
 See the Risk Factors section for more information on HPV.

-Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2013, and the ACS website.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2016, and the ACS website.

 The next section in this guide is Risk Factors and Prevention .
 It explains what factors may increase the chance of developing this disease.
 Or, use the menu on the side of your screen to choose another section to continue reading this guide.